RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-eth-fee-proxy-contract-0.1.0.md

 ## Contract

-The contract contains one function called `transferFromWithReferenceAndFee` which takes 6 arguments:
+The contract contains one function called `transferWithReferenceAndFee` which takes 6 arguments:

 - `to` is the destination address for the ethers
 - `paymentReference` is the reference data used to track the transfer (see `paymentReference`)
 - `feeAmount` is the amount of ethers to transfer to the fee destination address
 - `feeAddress` is the destination address for the fee

 The `TransferWithReferenceAndFee` event is emitted when the tokens are transfered.
-This event contains the same 6 arguments, the `transferFromWithReferenceAndFee` parameters and:
+This event contains the same 6 arguments, the `transferWithReferenceAndFee` parameters and:

 - `amount` is the amount of ethers to transfer to the destination address